 It’s the very fact that I did fall down – extremely hard and far too often – back then, that I’m now able to help others climb out of the hole – and even show some how to avoid falling down the hole altogether.

-You see, it never really helps the rest of us to be told how by a “specialist” how good the theory of their idea is without proof, history and context.
+You see, it never really helps the rest of us to be told by a “specialist” how good their idea is without proof, history and context.

 Because if the person who is trying to help you improve has never lived the problem you’re currently facing,

 then they’ve never truly felt the pain of the problem you’re living with.

 What kind of Sales Manager do YOU want to be?